Tutorial: Azure Active Directory single sign-on (SSO) integration with Drift

 c.
 Click Enable SAML.

-The objective of this section is to create a user called Britta Simon in Drift.
-Drift supports just-in-time provisioning, which is by default enabled.
+In this section, a user called Britta Simon is created in Drift.
+Drift supports just-in-time user provisioning, which is enabled by default.
 There is no action item for you in this section.
-A new user is created during an attempt to access Drift if it doesn't exist yet.
+If a user doesn't already exist in Drift, a new one is created after authentication.

 If you need to create a user manually, contact Drift support team.